 - a.
 Shallow Shoreline and Cliff and Talus Habitat Features will be created along the northern extraction boundary.
-See Side-Slope Condition 1a and 1b on Page 5 - b.
+See Side-Slope - b.
 Shallow shoreline areas will be created along the northern boundary of the extraction area.
-Shallow shoreline habitats shall be created through the construction of submerged benches up to 2 m deep and shall include habitat features such as boulders, varying substrates, root wads, submerged logs, woody debris etc. Organic material and topsoil shall be added to the shoreline areas to promote shoreline vegetation, and basking logs (i.e. large woody debris) and rubble/boulders shall be placed along the shoreline to create turtle basking areas, waterfowl nesting areas and bird perching sites (see "Shallow Shoreline Detail" on this - c.
-Aquatic plantings will occur when the area becomes submerged with water as part of the later stages of rehabilitation. d.
+Shallow shoreline habitats shall be created through the construction of submerged benches up to 2 m deep and shall include habitat features such as boulders, varying substrates, root wads, submerged logs, woody debris etc. Organic material and topsoil shall be added to the shoreline areas to promote shoreline vegetation, and basking logs (i.e. large woody debris) and rubble/boulders shall be placed along the shoreline to create turtle basking areas, waterfowl nesting areas and bird perching sites (see "Shallow Shoreline Detail" on this page). - d.
 Species suitable for the shoreline, aquatic, and cliff and talus plantings area listed in the Species Planting List on this page.